Project

 Here is a discussion on the same topic.
 Start reading from this post.

-See also this post on superuser.com which describes more detailed configuration information that tells if the device does or does not support simultaneous modes or this "blog post"https://imti.co/iot-wifi/#legacy-instructions-the-manual-way that describes the software setup.
+See also this post on superuser.com which describes more detailed configuration information that tells if the device does or does not support simultaneous modes or this blog post that describes the software setup.

 Basically what matters is if the brcm device supports simultaneous modes.
 For things like PiPlayer w/ the pinet app we only need to be in one mode or the other so brcm should work fine.
 If it's not working then there may be some other problem - like assuming device names as they come from usb wifi sticks vs the onboard brcm devie.

-There are also tuning paramters that can be added to S40network.
+There are also tuning parameters that can be added to S40network.

 Actions #6